 I love it when a company emails out of the blue with a submission that bowls you over.
 That’s exactly what happened with Cassi Claire got in touch.
-Cassi is the co-founder of e-revolution a Irish company at the forefront of the electric scooter revolution.
-They provide electric scooters in Dublin and a wide range of areas.
+Cassi is the co-founder of an Irish company at the forefront of the electric scooter revolution in Ireland.

 Allison’s write-up on her wedding to David was one of the most engaging and entertaining ones I’ve ever read, and I found it hard to edit it down, so here it is in its entirety.
 Her weather woes will resonate with a lot of Irish brides:

 As I watched the red radar “splotch” move across the screen of my Blackberry, my dreams of an outdoor ceremony were slowly diminishing.
 The thought of getting married inside after a year of planning an outside wedding sent me into an immediate panic attack, but this could have also been caused by the 3 gallons of coffee I drank that morning.
 My bridesmaids – who are the most amazing women I know – calmed me down and instead of stressing we continued our beautifying treatments, all while dancing in the salon to Justin Timberlake.”

 “The wedding day, weather emergency aside, went perfectly as planned.
 Starbucks run in the morning, makeup and hair in the afternoon, and then marrying my best friend in the evening; who could ask for a better Saturday?
 As we left the salon, under an umbrella I might add, the nerves started to hit.
 The more nervous I got, the more hyper I acted.
 The afternoon after hair and make-up was spent dancing around the bridal suite hyped up on latte’s, steaming bridesmaids dresses and spending time with my favorite people in the world, complete with a mini rendition of Destiny’s Child “Bootylicious” – what can I say, I don’t think you’re ready for this Jelly!